-Depending on the type of MCA therapy you receive, the infusion process may take 2 to 3 hours.
+Depending on the type of MCA therapy you receive, the infusion process may take up to 2 to 3 hours.
 Our medical staff will conduct a screening and then begin to administer the therapy, which can take up to an hour.
-Following your therapy, our medical staff will have you stay for an additional hour to ensure you do not have any allergic reactions or other side effects immediately after the infusion.
+Following your therapy, our medical staff will have you stay for an additional period of time to ensure you do not have any allergic reactions or other side effects immediately after the infusion.

-After completing treatment, Memorial Hermann medical staff will monitor you for an hour and will treat you for any side effects that you may experience during that time.
+After completing treatment, Memorial Hermann medical staff will monitor you for an additional period of time and will treat you for any side effects that you may experience during that time.
 If you experience side effects or medical issues at any time after leaving the hospital or urgent care clinic where you received the treatment, seek medical attention immediately or contact your healthcare provider right away.
 Click here to schedule a 24/7 Virtual Urgent Care Visit with a Memorial Hermann healthcare provider.

 In addition to those used in MCA therapy, the FDA has allowed for the emergency use of other medicines used to treat COVID-19 that are not yet FDA-approved.
 Visit covid19treatmentguidelines.nih.gov for information on these medicines, or you can ask your healthcare provider about clinical trials that might be right for you.